amos-ws16/amos-ws16-arrowjs-server/README.md

 [![Standard - JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

+This repository contains an example implementation of the [Arrow.js Engine](https://github.com/amos-ws16/amos-ws16-arrowjs) and provides an API.

+## Usage

-Check out the [Engine Repository](https://github.com/amos-ws16/amos-ws16-arrowjs) for the User Guide and other documents.
+Check out the [user guide](docs/user-guide.md) for information on how to use the Arrow.js API.

 ## Repository Branches
   + `master`: only tagged releases, i.e. `sprint-xx-release`,